 Risk Adjustment Program.
 The Risk Adjustment Program is a permanent program.
 It applies to non-grandfathered individuals and small group plans inside and outside the Exchanges.
 It provides payments to health insurance issuers that disproportionately attract higher-risk populations (such as individuals with chronic conditions) and transfers funds from plans with relatively lower risk enrollees to plans with relatively higher risk enrollees to protect against adverse selection.
-States that operate a state-based Exchange are eligible to establish a risk adjustment program.
-States operating a risk adjustment program may have an entity other than the Exchange perform this function.
+States that operate a state-based exchange are eligible to establish a risk adjustment program.
+States operating a risk adjustment program may have an entity other than the Exchanges perform this function.
 CMS operates a risk adjustment program for each state that does not operate its own.

-It is important to note that the Medicare projections depend in part on the long-range feasibility of the various cost-saving measures in the ACA-most importantly, the reductions in the annual payment rate updates for most categories of Medicare providers by the growth in economy-wide private nonfarm business multifactor productivity and the specified physician updates put in place by MACRA.
-Without fundamental changes in the current delivery system, these productivity-related adjustments to Medicare payment rates would probably not be viable indefinitely.
-However, this outcome is achievable if health care providers are able to realize productivity improvements at a faster rate than experienced historically.
-On the other hand, if the health sector cannot transition to more efficient models of care delivery and achieve productivity increases commensurate with economy-wide productivity, and if the provider reimbursement rates paid by commercial insurers continue to be based on the same negotiated process used to date, then the availability and quality of health care received by Medicare beneficiaries would, under current law, fall over time compared to that received by those with private health insurance.
+It is important to note that the Medicare projections depend in part on the long-range feasibility of the various cost-saving measures in the PPACA.
+Physician payment update amounts are specified for all years in the future, and these amounts do not vary based on underlying economic conditions, nor are they expected to keep pace with the average rate of physician cost increases.
+These rate updates could be an issue in years when levels of inflation are high and would be problematic when the cumulative gap between the price updates and physician costs becomes large.
+Payment rate updates for most non-physician categories of Medicare providers are reduced by the growth in economy-wide private nonfarm business multifactor productivity although these health providers have historically achieved lower levels of productivity growth.
+If the health sector cannot transition to more efficient models of care delivery and if the provider reimbursement rates paid by commercial insurers continue to be based on the same negotiated process used to date, then the availability, particularly with respect to physician services, and quality of health care received by Medicare beneficiaries would, under current law, fall over time compared to that received by those with private health insurance.

 A transformation of health care in the U.S., affecting both the means of delivery and the method of paying for care, is also a possibility.
-Private health insurance and Medicare take important steps in this direction by initiating programs of research into innovative payment and service delivery models, such as accountable care organizations, patient-centered medical homes, improvement in care coordination for individuals with multiple chronic health conditions, better coordination of post-acute care, payment bundling, pay for performance, and assistance for individuals in making informed health choices.
+Private health insurance and Medicare are taking important steps in this direction by initiating programs of research into innovative payment and service delivery models, such as accountable care organizations, patient-centered medical homes, improvement in care coordination for individuals with multiple chronic health conditions, better coordination of post-acute care, payment bundling, pay for performance, and assistance for individuals in making informed health choices.
 Such changes have the potential to reduce health care costs as well as cost growth rates and could, as a result, help lower health care spending to levels compatible with the lower price updates payable under current law.